“Don’t be satisfied with stories, how things have gone with others. Unfold your myth.”

 To earn wealth, acquire property, bring the downfall of others, impose misery on innocent people, kill living beings, destroy which is honest and holy, promise children to women, walk on water, flying objects in the air, predicts future events.

 To bewitch to whom we love, gain objects of desire, cure disease, and other minor exhibitions of selfishness and delusion.

-Amassing money, gaining fame and honor, securing physical welfare and comforts of life, gaining recognition, seeking people’s appreciation and attention, etc.
+Amassing money, gaining fame and honour, securing physical welfare and comforts of life, gaining recognition, seeking people’s appreciation and attention, etc.

-However, the deliberate pursuit of psychic powers is not favored by the priest, yogis, sages and advanced sincere seekers.
+However, the deliberate pursuit of psychic powers is not favoured by the priest, yogis, sages and advanced sincere seekers.
 They discourage such practices believing them an obstacle to the realizing oneness of being.